Iran warned of 'last chance' in nuclear talks after deadline missed

 Under the terms of the extension of the negotiations, Iran will be able to access during this time a relatively small portion of an estimated more than $100 billion held abroad, in return for limits to its nuclear programme.

 It prolongs - with some adjustments - an interim deal hammered out in Geneva last year, under which Iran halted its most controversial nuclear work in exchange for some easing of sanctions.
-The six-month deal - which allowed Iran to receive $4.2 billion in funds held abroad - was designed to create time and space for the negotiation of a permanent agreement.
+The six-month deal - which allowed Iran to receive $4.2 billion - was designed to create time and space for the negotiation of a permanent agreement.

-U.S. officials stressed that most sanctions against Iran Republic would remain in place for now.
+U.S. officials stressed that most sanctions against Iran would remain in place for now.

 "Iran will not get any more money during these four months than it did during the last six months, and the vast majority of its frozen oil revenues will remain inaccessible ...
 We will continue to vigorously enforce the sanctions that remain in place," said U.S. Secretary of State John Kerry.